georgealexiou/ML-Procedural-Content-Generation/README.md

-# ML-Procedural-Content-Generation
+# Procedural Content Generation in Games using Machine Learning
-COMP3200 - Part 3 Project
+## University of Southampton - Part 3 Project (COMP3200)